vmnit/pyVocTutor/README.md

 Enjoy learning !!!

 ## Contributing
-Contributions to the Test Template Generator are welcome!
+Contributions to the the project are welcome!
 If you encounter any issues or have suggestions for improvements, please submit them in the [issue tracker](https://github.com/vmnit/pyVocTutor/issues).
 Before making a contribution, kindly review the [contribution guidelines](CONTRIBUTING.md) for instructions on how to get started.

 ## License